dfinity/motoko/stdlib/examples/produce-exchange/README.md

     - arrays? (expensive to build and send; can become way *too big*).

+    **2019.03.12 -- TODO-Cursors:** Introduce the idea of "cursors", with allocation, de-allocation and movement messages, as per discussion in the 2019.03.12 ActorScript Team meeting.

  2. For now, wan we assume that the canister is maintained by the central authority?